paspapob/paspapob.github.io/README.md

 3. Click **"Create Repository"** located at the bottom of the page.

 >❗️
->From Step 2 onwards, USERNAME will be used as a place holder for the username associated with the created GitHub Account
+>From Step 2 onwards, **"USERNAME"** will be used as a place holder for the username associated with the created GitHub Account

 ```